 The Clarkston Community Center was established in 1994 in the historic former Clarkston High School.
 This classic style structure, constructed in 1924, was renovated throughout in 2007 with updated systems and reconfigured space to accommodate the needs of a thriving community center.
 In addition to the original building, the large complex includes an activity field for sports and other outdoor events, and a community garden.
 The auditorium and stage, Angora Hall, is a perfect place for private parties, weddings, receptions, performances and other events.
 Visit Us and see for yourself!

-The Clarkston Community Center, a 501(c)3, serves one of America’s most diverse communities.
-Formed in 1994, the CCC mission is to provide art, education, recreation and community building to Clarkston and Greater DeKalb County residents, both long-time Americans and newly arriving refugees.
+The Clarkston Community Center (CCC) is a non-profit 501(c)3, serving one of America’s most diverse communities.
+Formed in 1994, the CCC’s mission is to provide art, education, recreation and community building to Clarkston and Greater DeKalb County residents, both long-time Americans and newly arriving refugees.

-CCC programs are about improving the quality of life of those they serve, from youth to seniors and everyone in between.
-CCC programs offer opportunities to learn, to gain skills, to discover new interests, to meet neighbors, to enjoy the visual and performing arts and to participate in any of a broad spectrum of programs, activities and events.
+The CCC programs are about improving the quality of life from young people to seniors and everyone in between.
+Our programs offer opportunities to learn, gain skills, discover new interests, meet neighbors, enjoy the visual and performing arts and participate in any of a broad spectrum of programs, activities and events.